pieroproietti/penguins-eggs-book/chapter-5.md

 ```

 By following these steps, you will successfully configure
-the Chaotic**-**AUR repository and install the penguins-eggs package
+the chaotic-aur repository and install the penguins-eggs package
 on your Arch Linux system.

 **on Arch Linux**, you have multiple options to install eggs.

-One
-popular choice is to use the yay AUR helper.
+One popular choice is to use the yay, an AUR helper.
 Here's how you can
 install eggs using yay:

 1)  Open a terminal and run the following command to install yay if you
-    don\'t already have it:
+    don't already have it:

 ```
 sudo pacman -Sy yay